nlpsandbox/nlpsandbox-controller/README.md

     1. Sends the performance measured to the NLP Sandbox backend server.
 4. The NLP Developer and the community review the performance of the NLP Tool.

-## Deploy the infrastructure on Sage Data Hosting Site
+## Deploy the infrastructure on Data Hosting Site

+To be a NLP sandbox data hosting site, the site must be able to host 4 main technology stacks via Docker.
+- Data Node
+- SynapseWorkflowOrchestrator
+- ELK (Elasticsearch, Logstash, Kibana)
+- NLP Tools (E.g. Date-Annotators)

-### Start the 2014 i2b2 Data Node
+### Data Node

 1. Clone and start the data node.
-This step should already be done by the cloudformation script.
+This step should already be done by the cloudformation script for Sage Bionetworks.
     ```bash
     git clone https://github.com/nlpsandbox/data-node.git
     cd data-node